| I discovered electronics in 1963, when I was eleven,

 immediately, and used it to track a tornado. ("Tornado Hunting by

+Radio", May 1955.)
 Frye cited experts in the real world, occasionally with

 references to science and technology journals.
 He made semiregular